mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 Glial cells might not be the main workers, but their support is nonetheless valuable.
 We'll discuss in later chapters how they may even help regulate synapse development and function.

+## Nerve Cell Circuitry

+The behavioral function of every neuron is determined by its connections with other neurons.
+A single neuron can activate many target cells, a property called **divergence**, and can also recieve many cellular inputs, a property called **convergence**.

+Divergence allows a single neuron to exert a wide and diverse influence.
+Convergence allows a neuron to integrate information from many sources.
+It also ensure that a motor neuron is activated only if a sufficient number of sensory neurons become activated together, effectively filtering out insignificant noise.

+Another important feature of the nervous system is that not all signals are excitatory.
+Many neurons produce **inhibitory** signals that reduce other neurons' ability to fire.

 # Genes

 # Conclusion